SaiPrakash1997/cs5293sp22-project0/README.md

 * To install re: pip install regex

 Note: All the above-mentioned libraries come as in-built modules for python3 but if they are not pre-installed then use the above commands to install them.

+Assumptions made in the project:
+* These assumptions are made after analyzing numerous daily activity reports.
+* The URL provided to the code should be active in the website: https://www.normanok.gov/public-safety/police-department/crime-prevention-data/department-activity-reports
+* After observing various reports, I have found that 'Incident ORI' column consists of only four types of values i.e.; 14005, EMSSTAT, OK0140200, and 14009.
+* Column values in all rows are separated by '\n'.
+So, I have added a delimiter to all the values in the 'Incident ORI' column.
+* Coming to missing/Empty values, I have assigned Null value to these fields.
+I have made an assumption after reviewing various that empty value occur only in location and nature columns that too at the same time.
+So, when ever the length is equals 3, I am adding Null value to the record.
+* Multiline values: these only appear in location column.
+So, when these appear in a pdf file, I am combining/merging excess values to the second index in the record's list and deleting the excess values.
+* The database file is created with the name 'normanpd.db'
+* The incidents database is dropped first whenever you try to insert new pdf file data into the database.

 FUNCTIONS AND APPROACH TO DEVELOPING THE DATABASE: